Do You Think You Have Wasps?

 (Osmia sp.)

-These bees are known as masonry or mortar bees because they like to nest in crevices or holes in masonry.
+Mason bees are also known as masonry or mortar bees because they like to nest in crevices or holes in masonry.
 They prefer to stay near walls that receive sunshine for much of the day.
+Mason bees use naturally occurring holes in bricks or mortar joints (especially mortar with a high lime or sand content).
+These bees play a vital role in pollination, supporting both wildflowers and agricultural crops throughout the UK.

 (Bombus sp.)